B1ggDave/kotlin-native/PLATFORM_LIBS.md

 ## Overview

-To provide access to user's native operating system services, `Kotlin/Native` distribution includes a set of prebuilt libraries specific to each target.
+To provide access to a user's native operating system services, `Kotlin/Native` distribution includes a set of prebuilt libraries specific to each target.
 We call them **Platform Libraries**.

 ### POSIX bindings

-For all `Unix` or `Windows` based targets (including `Android` and `iPhone`) we provide the `posix` platform lib.
-It contains bindings to platform's implementation of `POSIX` standard.
+For all `Unix` and `Windows` based targets (including `Android` and `iPhone`) we provide the `posix` platform lib.
+It contains bindings to the platform's implementation of the `POSIX` standard.

 To use the library just